 As shown above, fiscal inflation has not disappeared after the Volcker disinflation and its presence is not always an issue.
-During the first zero lower bound episode, fiscal inflation counteracted deflationary forces and prevented a more severe output loss.
+During the first ZLB episode, fiscal inflation counteracted deflationary forces and prevented a more severe output loss.
 However, the recent fiscal interventions might have caused a significant change in the perceived future policy mix.
 In the next subsection, we will focus on this last event in more detail.

-4 Conquering the post-pandemic inflation
+4. Conquering the Post-Pandemic Inflation

 In the previous section, we have shown that trend inflation is in large part a fiscal phenomenon that can be understood in light of changes in the monetary/fiscal policy mix.
-While other shocks can affect inflation in the short-run, in the long-run a low and stable inflation requires a credible fiscal framework.
-In view of these considerations, it is interesting to ask under which conditions policymakers can regain control of inflation in the post-pandemic era.
+While other shocks can affect inflation in the short run, in the long run a low and stable inflation requires a credible fiscal framework.
+In view of these considerations, it is interesting to ask under which conditions policy makers can regain control of inflation in the post-pandemic era.